fairwind2k/fairwind2k/README.md

 Hi there!

 I wanna be a Junior Node.js Developer
 ------------------------

 I was in mechanical engineering, I’m now pivoting to software engineering by retraining program.

-*   I'm based in The Netherlands
-*   I'm learning Express.js, Typescript
+I'm learning Express.js, Typescript and write JS every day!

 ### Skills